John Borrows: Impact

 Borrows is known as a leading authority on Canadian indigenous law and constitutional law and has been cited multiple times by the Supreme Court of Canada.

-Pamela Palmater, the chair of Indigenous governance at Ryerson University, credits Borrows, Val Napoleon and Taiaiake Alfred at the University of Victoria, and Glen Coulthard at the University of British Columbia with a sea change in the study of Indigenous law in Canada in the last two decades from Canadian law applied to Indigenous peoples to actual Indigenous law.
+Pamela Palmater, the chair of Indigenous governance at Toronto Metropolitan University, credits Borrows, Val Napoleon and Taiaiake Alfred at the University of Victoria, and Glen Coulthard at the University of British Columbia with a sea change in the study of Indigenous law in Canada in the last two decades from Canadian law applied to Indigenous peoples to actual Indigenous law.

 Honours and awards

 Borrows was awarded an National Aboriginal Achievement Award for his legal work.
 He has also been a Fellow of the Trudeau Foundation, and a Fellow of the Academy of Arts, Humanities and Sciences of Canada (RSC) of the Royal Society of Canada (Canada's highest academic honor).
 In 2012, he received the Indigenous Peoples Counsel (I.P.C.) from the Indigenous Bar Association.

 In 2017, Borrows won the Killam Prize for Social Science.
 In 2018, was named one of the twenty-five most influential lawyers in Canada.

 Borrows has also received several honorary degrees, including one from Dalhousie University.
 In 2018, he received an honorary doctorate from York University.

 Borrows was made an officer of the Order of Canada in 2021.